Raveen99/LowLevel-Frontend-design/README.md

 - 1. Doesn't keep track of pages
 - 2. If you want to sort data that can't be done in cursor pagination
 - 3. Little trickier to implement than offset pagination.

+## AutoComplete Search Bar

+- Here we implemented functionality similar to google search where we enter something in search bar and suggestion comes.
+- We have also implemented concept of debouncing and caching which helps in performance optimization